 Versace is a high-quality designer fragrance brand that has been famous for their scents for both men and women.
 Most of their colognes tend to be crowd-pleasers and safe as blind-buys.
-The exception to this rule is Dreamer By Gianni Versace For Men Eau De Toilette Spray which was launched in 1996.
-Dreamer Cologne is a unique scent, fitting for outdoor use.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!